RafilAlam/AI-Reader/README.md

 # 📚 AI-Text-Audiobook-Reader

 > 🗣️ Turn any copied text — from research papers to articles — into instant, natural-sounding speech.
-An AI-powered text reader built for listening while multitasking.

 ---